/ 11 min read /

 Let’s talk about the challenges Z faced when developing embedded dashboards for their clients.
 Though these are challenges posed upon Z’s data team - they might be common and universal to most teams with embedded use cases.

-To land a client, or alternatively - to get your internal data consumers be more confident with analytics, you need to be fast, you need to prove the value of data and of your analytics team as soon as possible.
-You must be able to create embedded dashboards and ship them to business stakeholders in matter of days, not weeks or months.
+To land a client (or alternatively, to get your internal data consumers to be more confident with analytic), you need to deliver insights fast, you need to prove the value of data and the value of your analytics team as soon as possible.
+You must be able to create embedded dashboards and ship them to business stakeholders in days, not weeks or months.

 Here’s how our customer put it: